 The Corporation and Mr. David Ingram entered into a revised employment agreement, effective April 25, 2011, with respect to Mr. Ingram's appointment, for an indefinite term, as President and Chief Executive Officer of the Corporation.
 This agreement replaced Mr. Ingram's previous employment agreement that had become effective on April 1, 2007.
-The revised agreement provides for (i) an annual salary (as at December 31, 2012) of \$550,000 per annum (subject to annual review); (ii) Mr. Ingram to participate in the Corporation's Annual Short-Term Bonus Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Short Term Bonus Incentive"); (iii) Mr. Ingram to participate in the Corporation's Equity Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity Based Incentive (Long-Term)"); (iv) a monthly car allowance of \$1,200 plus reimbursement of normal car operating costs; (v) reimbursement of the employee portion of company health plan expenses; (vi) reimbursement of the cost of additional life insurance with a face value of the greater of \$1,000,000 and 2.5 times total base salary and annual short-term bonus incentive; (vii) reimbursement of the cost of disability premiums which equate monthly disability income with Mr. Ingram's after-tax compensation; (viii) Mr. Ingram to receive an additional \$165,000 for each 12-month period from April 1, 2011 to March 31, 2014, such additional payments matched to a reduction in future long term incentive plan payments otherwise payable to Mr. Ingram; and (ix) Mr. Ingram and Mr. Johnson agreed that the Loan referred to in Note 3 of the Summary Compensation Table on page 22 of this Circular would be repaid in instalments, with the final instalment due on the later of April 2014 and the receipt of any Equity Based Incentive Plan payments.
+The revised agreement provides for (i) an annual salary (as at December 31, 2014) of \$603,487 per annum (subject to annual review); (ii) Mr. Ingram to participate in the Corporation's Annual Short-Term Bonus Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Short Term Bonus Incentive"): (iii) Mr. Ingram to participate in the Corporation's Equity Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity Based Incentive (Long-Term)"); (iv) a monthly car allowance of \$1.200 plus reimbursement of normal car operating costs; (v) reimbursement of the employee portion of company health plan expenses; (vi) reimbursement of the cost of additional life insurance with a face value of the greater of \$1,000,000 and 2.5 times total base salary and annual shortterm bonus incentive for the prior year; (vii) reimbursement of the cost of disability premiums which equate monthly disability income with Mr. Ingram's after-tax compensation; (viii) Mr. Ingram to receive an additional \$165,000 for each 12-month period from April 1, 2011 to March 31, 2014, such additional payments matched to a reduction in future long term incentive plan payments otherwise payable to Mr. Ingram; and (ix) Mr. Ingram and Mr. Johnson agreed that the Loan referred to in Note 3 of the Summary Compensation Table on page 22 of this Circular would be repaid in instalments, with the final instalment due on the later of April 2014 and the receipt of any Equity Based Incentive Plan payments.
+The Loan was repaid in full on March 6, 2015.

 In the event of termination by the Corporation of Mr. Ingram's employment, other than for cause, Mr. Ingram would be entitled to receive an amount equal to two times his annual base salary and bonus (bonus being calculated as the average of the bonus paid in the two years preceding the termination date), plus the value of all option and share based awards which vest in accordance with the particular plans.
-The Corporation estimates that, assuming Mr. Ingram's employment was terminated on December 31, 2012 in such circumstances, the incremental payments and benefits would be approximately \$2,263,247.
+The Corporation estimates that, assuming Mr. Ingram's employment was terminated on December 31, 2014 in such circumstances, the incremental payments and benefits would be approximately \$6,444,171.